yipingxia/knowing_mvp/README.md

 # knowing_mvp

-A new Flutter project.
+Testing a wellbeing related concept

 ## Getting Started

 This project is a starting point for a Flutter application.
+I wanted to test out the OpenAI api and getting insights based on user inputs.

 A few resources to get you started if this is your first Flutter project: